 Eric: As far as making new music, we’re gonna start working on some new material.

 Andrea: On an actual album!
 Which I am so excited for.
 We have two LPs, ya know?
 It’d be so much fun.
 We have so much material to put out an actual album.
 Now that we don’t have jobs, I feel like it will be a quicker process.
 We can put all of our time and energy into making an album, and video.

 Eric: After September, we go on tour for October and November.
 December, January, and February… maybe March we’ll have off to record.

 KP: When you return after a long tour, is it hard for you to adjust to being back home?

 Eric: Not really.
 I remember last tour when I got home I just immediately cooked a big meal.
 That’s one thing you really miss is cooking your own food.

 Andrea: I really miss my dog… My dog and I are really attached so when I come home, she’s a pug mix, so she kinda has an asthma attack she gets so excited that she starts [makes gasping noises] and she just falls on her side.
 Its really hard leaving her.
 I want to bring her on tour if I can have someone watch her during sets.
 Even if its cooler in the van, but its so hot right now.

 We stepped back inside and John joined the band in the green room to start the photoshoot.
 I stayed at the bar to chat with Joe, the drummer for Bear in Heaven.
-“I should go see how John is doing with the shoot…” I remembered after a while.
+“I should go see how John is doing with the shoot…” I recalled after some time.
 As I turned the knob to the green room I could hear riotous laughter.
-I pushed the door open to find Brian suddenly turning towards the camera making a sultry face.
+The door opened to reveal Brian suddenly turning towards the camera making a pouty sultry face.
 Twin Sister KILLED the shoot.
 The snarled, vogued, flipped their hair… I have never seen a band be so comfortable and creative in front of the lens.
 I was laughing so hard I started to tear up.